 However, these methods only provide you with “yes I did” or “no I did not” ovulate.
-This gives you no insight into the quality of your ovulation and ovulation quality is actually a critical piece when trying to conceive.
+This gives you no insight into the success of your ovulation and successful ovulation is actually a critical piece when trying to conceive.

-A “high quality” or “successful” ovulation refers to an ovulatory event in which an egg was released and PdG (and therefore progesterone) levels remain adequately elevated for long enough after ovulation to allow for the best possible chance at conception.
+A “successful” ovulation refers to an ovulatory event in which an egg was released and PdG (and therefore progesterone) levels remain adequately elevated for long enough after ovulation to allow for the best possible chance at conception.

 Proov PdG tests can confirm successful ovulation, while BBT or a progesterone blood test cannot.
 This is because Proov allows you to measure PdG levels over several days during the luteal phase, allowing you to confirm successful ovulation or determine if weak ovulation (or low PdG) may be preventing you from conceiving.